noahkohrs/LoLQueueEvaluator/README.md

 ## Disclaimers

-This is a prototype and is not intended for serious use.
+- This is a prototype and is not intended for serious use.

+- The analysis could take several minutes to run due to the rate limits of the Riot Games API.

-This project only currently works for EUW players.
+- This project only currently works for EUW players.
 Feel free to fork and add support for other regions.

-This is a personal project and is not endorsed by Riot Games.
+- This is a personal project and is not endorsed by Riot Games.
 It is created for educational purposes.